kylerdanielster/mtg_collections/README.md

 # Ruby on Rails MTG application
-Ths app is based on https://www.railstutorial.org/
+This app is based on https://www.railstutorial.org/

-Try it out at https://desolate-reaches-18806.herokuapp.com/

 ## Comand for cloud 9
 rails server -b $IP -p $PORT